For other NFTS masters courses

 Head of Department is Jon Weinbren FRSA has nearly twenty years’ experience across computer games, interactive media, film and broadcast television as a writer, producer/director, game designer, creative director, educator and consultant.
 He is currently a member of the BAFTA Games Committee.

-This two-year MA programme integrates three crucial game development disciplines: Game Design, Game Production and Game Art/Animation.
-Students undertake a range of practical projects which develop skills in depth all areas, as well as the ability to work effectively across multi-disciplinary teams; alongside these we provide instruction and practice on the nuts and bolts of game design and development, from both creative and commercial standpoints.
-Core topics include game theory, game mechanics, genre studies and gameplay formulation, as well as the essentials of concept design, presentation and pitching, game pre-production and prototyping.
+This two-year MA programme spans across all the key game development disciplines: Game Design, Game Production, Game Art/Animation and Coding.
+Students undertake a range of practical projects which develop skills in depth in all areas, as well as the ability to work effectively across multi-disciplinary teams; alongside these we provide instruction and practice on the nuts and bolts of game design and development, from both creative and commercial standpoints.
 Further projects and workshops develop topics such as interactive storytelling, scenario scripting, and game world specification.
-All aspects of game asset development will be covered in the art and animation strands, including non-linear and behavioural animation, interactive objects and entities, environment design and of course in depth training in 3D modelling and animation.
-We also offer structured classes in practical art skills in life drawing, observation and invention.
+All aspects of game asset development will be covered in the game art strands, including non-linear and behavioural animation, interactive objects and entities, environment design and of course in depth training in 3D modelling.
+We also offer classes in practical art skills including life drawing.
 Essential business know-how such as market research, the development lifecycle, testing and quality assurance, product promotion and marketing is delivered by a range of visiting specialists; and important ancillary subjects such as sound and music for games are covered by additional visiting experts.
-All students take a short primer in programming and technology in order to gain a working knowledge of the technical underbelly of contemporary computer games development, working towards gaining technical proficiency in scripting languages such as C#.
+All students take a programming and technology primer in order to gain a working knowledge of the technical underbelly of contemporary computer games development, working towards gaining technical proficiency in scripting languages such as C#.
 The idea is to equip students with the essential principles of computer programming as well as practical experience of coding to enable them to develop games in whatever environment they need to in the future.

 The course takes a sophisticated approach to game narrative and draws on lessons from other creative industries, particularly film and television.
 With a strong focus on originality, creativity, artistry and technical excellence, you’ll be encouraged to develop new ideas, new genres and new forms of game experience.
 You’ll move from practical projects in concept design, development, pitching and production to full-scale design and production of playable prototypes.
-Graduation project teams will be provided with a modest budget to buy in specialist programming expertise should they choose to do so.
-The NFTS will also facilitate external collaborations with both industry partners and with courses specialising in programming where logistically feasible.
+Graduation project teams will be provided with a modest budget to buy in specialist expertise should they choose to do so.
+The NFTS will also facilitate external collaborations with both industry partners and with courses and graduates of other institutions where logistically feasible.